eerimoq/moblin/README.rst

 Features
 ========

-- Stream using RTMP, RTMPS, SRT or SRTLA.
+- Stream using RTMP, RTMPS, SRT or SRTLA to any platform that supportes them.

 - H.264/AVC and H.265/HEVC video codecs.